Character Development: The Nobel Lie

 “Each of us constantly chisel our image, identity, and character in order to find equanimity in life, and gain social capital.”

 Character is necessary evil because we are social animals who need to get along.
 In order to get along, we place high importance on our own reputation and ability to be accepted by the group.
 Simply imagine what one’s life would be like if ‘fraudulence’ and ‘nefariousness’ defined their reputation.
 No meaning-seeking group would accept you into their fold.
 I don’t believe that one single [reasonable] human being would jump at this opportunity, in fact, we spend the vast majority of everyday living ensuring the opposite.
 As I mentioned earlier, character development helps us to adapt to the expectations and requirements of the outside world.
 Caring about one’s reputation and being accepted within a group are two universal realities among people.
-As long as one has their cognitive faculties in check, reputation and acceptance are elevated values when it comes to living in society and experiencing culture.
+As long as one has their cognitive faculties in check, a good reputation and pursuing acceptance are essential values when it comes to living in society and partaking in culture.

-A good reputation and feeling of acceptance is key to finding meaning, significance, and most importantly: self-esteem.
+A good reputation and gaining acceptance is key to finding meaning, significance, and most importantly: self-esteem.
 What people need most is to feel secure with a sense of self-esteem.
 Surely we are more than just a blind glob of protoplasm, but a creature with a name who lives in a world of symbols and dreams and not merely matter.
 Self-esteem is the necessary ingredient to functioning well in life.

 These are the underpinnings of character and image development: each of us constantly chisel our image, identity, and character in order to find equanimity in life, and gain social capital.
 Thrown into the world without our consent, we find ourselves in culture and society with expectations imposed upon us: “do this, but don’t do that; and for God’s sake, don’t behave like that.”
 We are incessantly analyzing our surroundings so that we say and do the right thing in order to gain some semblance of acceptance and affirmation.
 The result is that experience in these social interactions methodically help us construct a fallible and imaginary life around us.
 We learn quickly that the heartache of being picked on, ostracized, rejected and abandoned feels like every particle of oxygen is sucked out of your body; leaving you hollow, empty, and dark inside.
 The lesson: avoid rejection.
 On the other side, however, we experience the warmth and security of love, kindness, and compassion and quickly wake up to the universal realization: “This is good!”